Sufism: Literature

 The 13th century Persian poet Rumi is considered one of the most influential figures of Sufism, as well as one of the greatest poets of all time.
 He has become one of the most widely read poets in the United States, thanks largely to the interpretative translations published by Coleman Barks.
-Elif Şafak's novel The Forty Rules of Love is a fictionalized account of Rumi's encounter with the Persian dervish Shams Tabrizi.
+Elif Şafak's novel The Forty Rules of Love is a fictionalised account of Rumi's encounter with the Persian dervish Shams Tabrizi.

 Muhammad Iqbal, one of the greatest Urdu poets, has discussed Sufism, philosophy and Islam in his English work The Reconstruction of Religious Thought in Islam.

 Sama

 Sama is regarded as an important element in different Sufi orders.
 In South Asia, it is affiliated mostly with Chishti Order.
 It develops into a distinct art form, especially during the reign of Khwaja Amir Khusrau and his contemporary Sufi masters, such as Khwaja Nizamuddin Auliya and others.
-Spiritual experiences were desired by Sufis through Sama, listening to poetry or Islamic mystical verses with the use of different musical instruments, aiming to attain ecstasy in divine love of Allah and his Prophet.
+Spiritual experiences were desired by Sufis through Sama, listening to poetry or Islamic mystical verses with the use of different musical instruments, aiming to attain ecstasy in divine love of God and Muhammad.

 Visual art

 Many painters and visual artists have explored the Sufi motif through various disciplines.
-One of the outstanding pieces in the Brooklyn Museum's Islamic gallery has been the museum's associate curator of Islamic art, is a large 19th- or early-20th-century portrayal of the Battle of Karbala painted by Abbas Al-Musavi, which was a violent episode in the disagreement between the Sunni and Shia branches of Islam; during this battle, Husayn ibn Ali, a pious grandson of the Islamic prophet Muhammad, died and is considered a martyr in Islam.
+One of the outstanding pieces in the Brooklyn Museum's Islamic gallery has been the museum's associate curator of Islamic art, is a large 19th- or early-20th-century portrayal of the Battle of Karbala painted by Abbas Al-Musavi, which was a violent episode in the disagreement between the Sunni and Shia branches of Islam; during this battle, Husayn ibn Ali, a pious grandson of Muhammad, died and is considered a martyr in Islam.

 In July 2016, at International Sufi Festival held in Noida Film City, UP, India, H.E.
 Abdul Basit who was the High Commissioner of Pakistan to India at that time, while inaugurating the exhibition of Farkhananda Khan ‘Fida’ said, "There is no barrier of words or explanation about the paintings or rather there is a soothing message of brotherhood, peace in Sufism".

 Scientific research

 A systematic review published in 2023 examined the relationship between Islamic-Sufi spirituality and mental health outcomes, revealing a positive connection between Sufi spirituality and reductions in anxiety and depression among patients.

-A study on political Sufism in contemporary Kazakhstan examined patterns of religious continuity and the role of Sufi networks in political mobilization.
+A study on political Sufism in contemporary Kazakhstan examined patterns of religious continuity and the role of Sufi networks in political mobilisation.

-An overview of Sufi studies at American universities indicated that Sufism has become a significant area of scholarly inquiry, with dedicated programs and research centers focusing on its various aspects.
+An overview of Sufi studies at American universities indicated that Sufism has become a significant area of scholarly inquiry, with dedicated programmes and research centres focusing on its various aspects.

 Recent bibliometric analyses have also mapped the intellectual structure and global trends in Sufi studies.

+Silsila

+This diagram illustrates the purported spiritual lineage (silsila) of the major Sufi orders, tracing back to Muhammad.

+Note: This chart is intended to help illustrate how spiritual masters are connected through the lineage.
+To keep it less cluttered, the names of intermediate spiritual masters have been omitted.
+For a detailed lineage of the spiritual orders, please visit their respective pages.